Rise to Success: Career Highlights of Paul George

 In 2010, Paul George made his NBA debut against the San Antonio Spurs, playing 23 minutes and scoring 4 points.

-In 2010, Paul George was drafted by the Indiana Pacers with the 10th overall pick in the NBA draft.
-He later earned NBA All-Rookie Second Team honors.
+In 2010, Paul George was selected by the Indiana Pacers with the 10th overall pick in the NBA draft and earned NBA All-Rookie Second Team honors.

 On February 3, 2012, Paul George recorded 30 points, 7 three-pointers made, 9 rebounds, 5 assists, 5 steals, and 1 blocked shot in a win against the Dallas Mavericks.

-On November 21, 2012, Paul George scored a career-high 37 points against the New Orleans Hornets, including nine three-pointers, breaking Reggie Miller's franchise record.
+On November 21, 2012, Paul George scored a career-high 37 points and made nine three-pointers in a victory against the New Orleans Hornets, breaking the franchise record for most 3-pointers made in a single game.

 2012: Participated in Slam Dunk Contest

-In 2012, Paul George participated in the Slam Dunk Contest, showcasing his athleticism and high-flying abilities.
+Paul George participated in the 2012 Slam Dunk Contest.

 February 13, 2013: First Career Triple-Double